So you’re ready to use Objectives and Key Results!

-Succesful OKR implementation requires aligning individual and team objectives with overall company objectives.
+Successful OKR implementation requires aligning individual and team objectives with overall company objectives.
 The impact of OKRs is maximized when every member of your organization is working together to progress the mission.
 Transparently sharing these objectives and visualizing how they roll up to top line objectives unlocks the motivational power of aligned goals.

 Commitment to OKRs

-OKRs are public commitments to getting the work done that moves your mission forward.
+OKRs are public commitments to getting the work done that move your mission forward.
 This commitment requires accountability that starts with leadership.
 Rather than merely performance goals set by management, OKRs work best as promises agreed upon collectively.
 Any leader looking to begin implementing OKRs should start by publicly sharing and committing to their own set and clearly defining company mission, vision, and top-line objectives.

 Publicly sharing your goals and progress is a key driver of their success.
 By consistently tracking and reviewing goals, your organization will quickly understand where they are falling behind and strategize ways to improve performance.
-Transparent tracking increases accountability and ownership as well as improving on the team work needed to achieve ambitious goals.
+Transparent tracking increases accountability and ownership as well as improving on the teamwork needed to achieve ambitious goals.